monkeyastro/alphaP2/README.md

 4. slicing_canny.py  : image sliced with canny and gaussian blur applied
 5. holedetect_withloc.py  : detect hole with houghcircle, points the position of it
 6. ai_adv_holedetct.py(unfinished part yet) : ai model trained with given pictures(about 400 data)
+7. mid_point.py : detect the points(the position) of guide pin